manipulation-notes/manipulation-notes.github.io/mechanics/grasp-analysis.md

 \end{align*}
 $$

-Intuitively, this is just like the first term in the Taylor expansion approximation of the derivative definition we have for the form closure.
+This first order approaximation of the form closure should look like the first term in the Taylor expansion approximation of the form closure expression.
 The interpretation is the same as before; however, to a first order approximation of perturbation.
-We will now relate the first order approximation to the grasp matrix.
+By itself, this approximation has not really fixed anything, we are still left with the original problem.
+However, the key insight is that we can relate the approximation to the grasp matrix.

-Since $\mathbf{\psi}$ is the distance function, it's gradient is the normal vector of the contact frames at each contact point.
+To see how, first we note that since $\mathbf{\psi}$ is the distance function, it's gradient is along the normal vectors of the contact frames at each contact point.
 We know that the grasp matrix is composed of the set of normal and tangential components of contact frames.
 Let's denote the grasp matrix composed of only the normal contact vectors as $\mathrm{G}_n$.
 The condition above can equivalently be written as:

 $$
 \begin{align*}